The truth behind reality TV shows revealed

 Makers of 'Nach Baliye', which features real-life jodis, are apparently holding auditions to find a 'partner' for actress Sana Saeed.
-We take a look at similar instances when reality shows smacked of all things unreal...
+We look at the fake drama of reality TV shows

 On Indian television, nothing sells like reality shows.
 They not only break the monotony of drama series, but also serve as the perfect tool to satisfy voyeurism and, for some others, the irrepressible temptation to get their 60 seconds of fame.
 Though various shows have various formats, some of them have had their fair share of controversies and their credibility has occasionally been questioned with allegations that they are not as real as they claim to be — they are often premeditated and well rehearsed to grab more eyeballs and, in turn, higher TRPs.